Nicola Piovani: Biography

 To date, Piovani has over 130 film scores to his credit, including films such as Slap the Monster on Page One (1972), The Perfume of the Lady in Black (1974), Flavia the Heretic (1974), Le Orme (1975), A Leap in the Dark (1980) The Night of the Shooting Stars (1982), and Kaos (1984).
-The music for the latter is considered by many as one of the best film scores ever done.
 However, he is reported to believe that "Too many film scores make a composer a hack, but in the theatre music is above all craftsmanship".
 Accordingly, he continues to work in musical theatre, and also composes concert and chamber music.

 Piovani also composed the first opera Amorosa presenza on a libretto by Aisha Cerami and Nicola Piovani, based on the novel by Vincenzo Cerami and is performed at the Teatro Verdi in Trieste in January 2022.

+In 2023, he was awarded the Lifetime Achievement Award from the World Soundtrack Academy.

+In 2024, Piovani composed the score for Loris Lai's debut feature film, How Kids Roll.